 - Data Protection Staff Awareness Training

-- Identification of Data Protection responsibilities when off-shoring data, including compliance with Principle 8 of the Act
+- Identification of Data Protection responsibilities when off-shoring data

 - Ad hoc assistance with implementing new and emerging directives from the Information Commissioner’s Office (ICO)

 - Support in Data Breach Crisis Management, ICO undertakings and Monetary Penalty situations